Joanne Thompson

 Procurement Litigation

-• Successfully defending NHS England in a £1bn procurement challenge brought to its largest ever medicines procurement involving the supply of Hepatitis C (AbbVie Limited –v- NHS Commissioning Board (operating under the name of NHS England) [2019] EWHC 61 (TCC)).
+- Successfully defending NHS England in a £1bn procurement challenge brought to its largest ever medicines procurement involving the supply of Hepatitis C (AbbVie Limited –v- NHS Commissioning Board (operating under the name of NHS England) [2019] EWHC 61 (TCC).
+To include advising on issues such as confidentiality rings and undertakings, information barriers, specific disclosure applications, speedy trials and the use of expert evidence.

-• Advising a charitable organisation on procurement issues arising following notice being served by it on one of its sub-contractors.
+- Advising a charitable organisation on procurement issues arising following notice of termination being served on its sub-contractors including issues involving Regulation 72.

 Public Inquiries